DHTMLX/docs-todolist/docs/api/events/pastetask_event.md

 ### Description

-@short: fires when the task is pasted from the clipboard into the specified position
+@short: Fires when the task is pasted from the clipboard into the specified position

 ### Usage